Valle Nevado in Santiago, Chile

 Skill suitability

 Strong intermediate to advanced terrain.
-Some beginner runs but better choices exist for first-timers.
+Some beginner runs, but better choices exist for first-timers.

-Powder day strategy
+Storm day strategy

 Best lifts to know

-Andes Express for warm-up groomers, Valle del Inca for upper mountain, the connect chair to La Parva and El Colorado.
+Andes Express for warm-up groomers, Valle del Inca for the upper mountain, the connect chair to La Parva and El Colorado.

 Guides and instructors